IceWhaleTech/CasaOS-i18n/README.md

 CasaOS Internationalization(i18n) Project

 ## The main branch of the front-end project is currently deprecated.
-We have now migrated our front-end translation project to Weblate. the new front-end translation branch is: ```weblate-ui```
+Since weblate's free hosting audit did not pass, unfortunately we had to move again to Crowdin.
-Feel free to visit: https://hosted.weblate.org/git/casaos/ui/ to help us with our translation project.
+Feel free to visit: https://crwd.in/casaos to help us with our translation project.

 ## How to submit a new translation